jasonrhaas/slackcloud/README.md

 ## Quickstart

-- `git clone git@github.com/jasonrhaas/slackcloud` on your webserver.
+- On your webserver, `git clone git@github.com:jasonrhaas/slackcloud`.
 - Create a custom slash command under the Slack "Custom Integrations" tab.
 This is the command you will use to kick off a word cloud.
 Configure the command to point towards the webserver that you will be hosting **slackcloud** on.
 - Create a custom Bot under the Slack "Custom Integrations" tab.
 This bot is the user that will upload the word cloud picture.
 - In your environment, add the following environment variables.
 For Mac OSX, use **~/.bash_profile**.
 For Ubuntu, use **~/.bash_aliases**.